Totem Animals

 EAGLE

-The eagle represents strength, focus, wisdom, and prestige.
-Known as "The Master of the Skies," it serves as a spiritual guide.
-Soaring to great heights, the eagle bridges the physical and spiritual worlds, delivering messages to the Creator.
-It is strongly associated with peace and is considered to have the closest relationship with the Creator, acting as a messenger.
-In contrast to the raven, which sends messages downward, the eagle carries messages and prayers upward to the Creator.
+The eagle stands for strength, wisdom, focus, and prestige.
+Known as “The Master of the Skies,” it serves as a powerful spiritual guide.
+Soaring high above the earth, the eagle bridges the physical and spiritual realms, carrying prayers and messages upward to the Creator.
+It is closely associated with peace and is regarded as having a sacred connection to the Creator.

 RAVEN